 The effect of agricultural tools and machineries on the physical properties of the soil should be observed for at least 2 or 3 years.
 The topic chosen is important.
 But, one-year data does not enable for sufficient scientific results.

+We acknowledge that more data would further support conclusions.
+However, this study shows that urban soils certainly can respond significantly to treatment even after one year.
+This serves as exciting support for the use of cover crop polyculture mixes as a form of sustainable agriculture to reverse otherwise degraded urban soils.

+Accordingly, we maintain that this article presenting significant results from a first year of agricultural management is scientific and innovative, as reviewed above, meriting acceptance for publication in Soil & Till Res.

 Reviewer #2: Please see comments below